 What degrees are good for the military?

 For those transitioning out of the service and attending college, your chosen degree should be based on your career and education goals.
 If you’re entering a career field that requires only an associate’s degree, then choosing a Bachelor’s degree may not be the best option, as it will take longer to complete.

 The degrees fields that most military veterans enter are:

 - Information Technology

 That does not mean, however, that you must follow the same path.
-If your dream is to become a freelance writer or published author, your educational path may be different than everyone else’s.
+If your dream is to become a freelance writer or published author, your educational path may differ from everyone else’s.

 What degrees can you get in the military?

 Getting a degree while still in the military is a challenge in and of itself.
 Active military service is a taxing and arduous lifestyle already.
-Even so, thousands of active service members pursue their educational goals every year.
+Even so, thousands of active service members pursue their educational goals yearly.

-Almost every military installation around the world has an education center or education representative.
-These resources connect military students to colleges and universities who offer programs tailored to military degree seekers.
+Almost every military installation worldwide has an education center or education representative.
+These resources connect military students to colleges and universities that offer programs tailored to military degree seekers.

 Check your local education center for specific information about these opportunities.